 To nudge users towards the macro conversion, you need to map out the customer's journey and identify friction points where you are losing your customers.
 You can identify such drop-off points by tracking micro-conversions.

 For instance, most users drop off while filling out the lead generation form.
 There can be many reasons behind this drop-off - the form takes too long to fill, or users might not understand the question.

 By tracking these actions, you can work on these issues and resolve them to increase form submissions.

-• Retarget potential customers
+• Identify and retarget potential customers

-• Segment audience
+• Segment your audience

 Tracking micro conversions through analytics tools helps you understand visitors' interaction, engagement, and behavior.
 You can understand the stage they are at in their journey and use this data to create segments.

 For instance, if users interacted with a case studies page, they might be considering your brand.
 So, you can send them a personalized email sharing valuable content to build credibility and move them to the next stage.